Spring Assembly 2021

-Western Washington FOR presents its 23rd Annual Spring Assembly, this year again via Video-Conferencing
+Western Washington FOR presented its 23rd Annual Spring Assembly, again via Video-Conferencing

 Healing Destructive Divisions:

 Finding Common Ground

 Throughout our country, many experience sharp divisions and frequent disrespect from and toward people of differing perspectives and backgrounds from political leaders to everyday folks.
 What can people steeped in the nonviolent tradition, and deeply concerned about this schism, do to help bridge the communication gap and find some common ground?

 Please join us in a day focusing on successful specific strategies and/or models, in an interactional format, of what we as individuals and within our groups can learn to provide us additional competence and confidence toward this communal healing.

 9:10: First Speaker: Amy Funkhouser of Braver Angels